Talent-Catalog/talentcatalog/README.md

 ### Run Elasticsearch ###

-Can run from Docker desktop for Mac, or...
+Can run from Docker desktop for Mac, or (replacing appropriate version number)...

 > docker rm elasticsearch

-> docker run --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.10.2
+> docker run --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.12.0

 Elasticsearch will run listening on port 9200.
 You can verify this by going to [localhost:9200]() in your browser

 ### Run Kibana (optional) ###

-Can run from Docker desktop for Mac, or...
+Can run from Docker desktop for Mac, or (replacing appropriate version number)...

 > docker rm kibana

-> docker run --name kibana --link elasticsearch -p 5601:5601 docker.elastic.co/kibana/kibana:7.10.2
+> docker run --name kibana --link elasticsearch -p 5601:5601 docker.elastic.co/kibana/kibana:7.12.0

 Kibana runs listening on port 5601.
 You can verify this by going to [localhost:5601]() in your browser